 HIGH IN PROTEIN

-These Easy Vegan Breakfast Burritos are full of veggies and chickpeas and are a healthy source of protein.
+These healthy vegan breakfast burritos are hearty, full of veggies and chickpeas and are a healthy source of protein.
 You don’t need meat for protein, that is for SURE.
 I love that instead of meat and cheese or eggs, these are full of veggies and ingredients that are good for you and won’t leave you feeling heavy.
 The potatoes, chickpeas and corn all contain protein and healthy carbs to fill you up.
 They are perfect for everybody too, as they are gluten-free, nut-free, oil-free and low-fat.
 The only fat really is the avocado cream and you can add as little or as much as you want.

 VARIATIONS FOR THESE VEGAN BREAKFAST BURRITOS